oVirt/vdsm/doc/thin-provisioning.md

 - Storage may not be available when trying to refresh a logical volume

-Because the system is based on periodic monitoring, the operation will be retried on the next drive monitoring internal.
+Because the system is based on periodic monitoring, the operation will be retried on the next volume monitoring internal.

 ### Pre-extension and post-reduce